 We definitely love our dogs but may not love all the shenanigans their noses get them into.
 From getting into the trash to stealing undergarments out of the dirty laundry, our dog’s noses just seem to be geared toward items with certain odors.

 When your dog’s nose leads them into trouble, you can use the KONG Club app to reach out to the AskVet team 24/7.
 The AskVet animal behaviorists can help you figure out why your pooch might be on the hunt for your laundry.
 And, if you think your dog is feeling unwell, the AskVet veterinarians are there as well.
 From training advice to medical care tips, our vets are ready for everything.

-We know that being a pet parent is a full-time job, and a monthly box of KONG toys can help keep your active pooch happy and healthy!
+We know that being a pet parent is a full-time job and a KONG Club membership can help keep your active pooch happy and healthy!